1.1 We are committed to safeguarding the privacy of individuals and organizations that visit Alpin’s website or application.

 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, we will be subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-12.1 This website is owned and operated by Alpin, Inc.
+12.1 This website is owned and operated by Alpin, Inc., a unit of CoreView USA, Inc.

 12.4 You can contact us at firstname.lastname@example.org